satdaya/Demand-Forecasting-in-SQL-Server-and-AWS-Forecast/Data-Prep-Queries.md

  The forecasting base of the machine learning model is the sku at key customer 3.

  For each key customer level, there is a corresponding sales person associated with it.
-The one exception is the key customer 1 All Other bucket, which the senior sales leader is traditionally responsible for.
+The one exception is the Key Customer 1 All Other bucket.
+The most senior sales leader is traditionally responsible for this bucket.

 **2. Sku Level Hierarchy

 **Line Code** - the broadest level of a product

 **Class Code** - specific categories under the line code.
-In this case, numbers

 **cc_type (aka Class Code Type)** grouping the class code into easily identifiable groupings.
 In this case: economy, mid-grade, premium, ultra-premium.